-In 2006, Congress passed the Iran, North Korea, and Syria Nonproliferation Act (INKSNA), which provided penalties for the transfer to or acquisition from Iran of equipment and technology controlled under multilateral control lists (the Missile Technology Control Regime, Australia Group, Chemical Weapons Convention, Nuclear Suppliers Group, and Wassenaar Arrangement).
-133
+In 2006, Congress passed the Iran, North Korea, and Syria Nonproliferation Act (INKSNA), which provided penalties for the transfer to or acquisition from Iran of equipment and technology controlled under multilateral control lists (the Missile Technology Control Regime, Australia Group, Chemical Weapons Convention, Nuclear Suppliers Group, and Wassenaar Arrangement).182

-Sanctions Since 2010
+Sanctions After 2010

-The Obama Administration and Congress have drastically increased the size and scope of US sanctions as Iran's nuclear program has grown increasingly closer to nuclear weapons production capability.
+As noted earlier, the Obama Administration and Congress have drastically increased the size and scope of US sanctions as Iran's nuclear program has grown increasingly closer to nuclear weapons production capability.
 In 2010, Congress passed the Comprehensive Iran Sanctions, Accountability, and Divestment Act (CISADA).

-CISADA imposed sanctions on any person that makes an investment of \$20 million or more in Iran's petroleum industry; any person that provides Iran with goods, services, technology or information with a fair market value of \$1 million or more for the maintenance or expansion of Iran's production of refined petroleum products; and/or any person that exports more than \$1
+CISADA imposed sanctions on any person that makes an investment of \$20 million or more in Iran's petroleum industry; any person that provides Iran with goods, services, technology or information with a fair market value of \$1 million or more for the maintenance or expansion of Iran's production of refined petroleum products; and/or any person that exports more than \$1 million worth of gasoline to Iran or provides \$1 million worth of goods or services that could contribute to Iran's ability to import gasoline.183